Entropy as a Measure of Uncertainty

 Okay, our final step is to deal with situations where there are multiple possible outcomes, but they are not all equally probable.

 So what if we used a weighted average?
 We could weigh the surprisal of each possible outcome by its probability.
-So our uncertainty measure would be determined mostly be the surprisal of the most probable outcome – which is good – but the surprisal of the remaining outcomes would still contribute.
+So our uncertainty measure would be influenced largely be the surprisal of the most probable outcome – which is good – but the surprisal of the remaining outcomes would still contribute.

 Entropy as Weighted Average Surprisal